GaloisInc/adapt/fca/README.md

 All results of the rule generation and rule violation analysis are saved in the file passed as argument to the ```--analysis_outputfile/-oa``` option.
 If not specified, the analysis results are printed on the screen.

 In the case where ```--workflow/-w``` is set to ```'analysis'```, the ```--concept_file/-cf``` option must be used and it specifies the absolute path to the file that contains the concepts to analyze.
-An example of concept file is stored in the explore directory.
+An example of concept file is stored in the fca directory.

 It is possible to choose the type of rules you want to generate with the ```--rules_spec/-rs``` option.
 The argument passed to the ```--rules_spec/-rs``` is a JSON file that specifies the types of rules to generate as the rule generation parameters (e.g for implication rules, minimum confidence threshold and number of rules to generate).
-An example of such specification file is the file explore/rulesCurrentSpec.json.
+An example of such specification file is the file fca/rulesCurrentSpec.json.

 ## Launching the concept generation and analysis